Galacidalacidesoxyribonucleicacid

 Galacidalacidesoxiribunucleicacid (also known as Homage to Crick and Watson (Discoverers of DNA)) is a 1963 painting by Salvador Dalí.
 The painting's title is a portmanteau of the name of Dalí's wife, Gala Dalí, and deoxyribonucleic acid (DNA).
 It is a tribute to Francis Crick and James D. Watson, who are credited with determining the double helical structure of DNA in 1953.

 The painting is in the collection of the Salvador Dalí Museum in St. Petersburg, Florida.

 History

 The painting was commissioned by the New England National Bank of Boston.
 It was exhibited at Knoedler in 1963 from November 26 to December 26.
 In the exhibition catalogue, Dalí declared that:

 At a time when the titles of pictures are rather short (i.e. "Picture No. 1" or "White on White") I call my Hommage to Crick and Watson: GALACIDALACIDESOXIRIBUNUCLEICACID.
 It is my longest title in one word.
-But the theme is even longer: long as the genetical persistance of human memory.
+But the theme is even longer: long as the genetical persistence of human memory.
 As announced by the prophet Isaiah—the Saviour contained in God's head from which one sees for the first time in the iconographic history his arms repeating the molecular structures of Crick and Watson and lifting Christ's dead body so as to resuscitate him in heaven.